singh-man/books/crackingTheCoding/18_advancedTopics.md

 Consider the subsets of {a₁ ,  a₂ ,  a₃ ,  •  •  •  ,  aₙ₊₁}.
 Exactly half will contain aₙ₊₁ and half will not.

-The subsets that do not contain an+i are just the subsets of {a₁ ,  a₂ ,  a₃ ,  •  •  •  ,  aₙ}.
+The subsets that do not contain aₙ₊ᵢ are just the subsets of {a₁ ,  a₂ ,  a₃ ,  •  •  •  ,  aₙ}.
 We assumed there are 2ⁿ of those.

 Since we have the same number of subsets with x as without x, there are 2ⁿ subsets with aₙ₊₁· Therefore, we have 2ⁿ  +  2ⁿ subsets, which is 2ⁿ⁺¹.